 From their home campuses in Clearwater and Tampa, FL, UMA offers MA diplomas and associate degrees.
 Accredited by the Accrediting Bureau of Health Education Schools, students participate in a rigorous program that prepares them for careers across the healthcare field.
 Graduates of UMA’s diploma and online medical assistant programs are able to work in both administrative and clinical environments.
 Students learn to take vital signs, gather patients’ medical histories and assist physicians and other professionals.
 While completion of coursework prepares graduates for entry level employment, they are further encouraged to sit for the registered MA and certified MA exams.
 UMA uses FAFSA to determine financial aid awards.

 Medical assistants are vital and versatile members of healthcare teams.
 Trained to perform both administrative and clinical duties, they serve in paraprofessional support roles in clinics, hospitals, and assisted living facilities.
-According to the U.S. Bureau of Labor Statistics, employment for medical assistants will increase 23% through 2024, much faster than the average for all occupations.

 Although it's possible to enter the field with a high school diploma and acquire skills on the job, most medical assistants earn a one-year certificate or diploma.
 Employers often prefer to hire medical assistants with some postsecondary education.
 Earning an associate degree through an online medical assistant program distinguishes graduates from other candidates, positions them to compete for top positions, and provides experience that prepares them to pursue nursing careers.